ExpressGateway/express-gateway.io/docs/plugins/development-guide.md

 ?
 Where would you like to install your Express Gateway? example-gateway ?
 What type of Express Gateway do you want to create?
 Basic (default pipeline with proxy)
 ```
-While CLI command (`eg plugin install example`) can speedup installation of the plugin, let's do it in 'manual' way to understand mechanics:
+While using the CLI command (`eg plugin install express-gateway-plugin-example`) can speedup installation of the plugin, let's do it the manual way to understand mechanics:
 - go to instance folder
 - npm install the example package
 - edit `./config/system.config.yml` file and enable plugin